-1. Inch By Inch
+2. Inch By Inch

 The beginning of a new school year is a natural time to think about setting new goals.
 Goal-setting doesn’t always mean aiming toward something grand.
 It can also represent the small, daily steps you take to improve your health or education or to work on your relationship with a sibling or friend.

-2. Dear Me
+3. Dear Me